 Proud to be stoic

 I strolled along the waterfront, where the sculptures tell the story of Larnaka.
 A bust of Athenian general Kimon stands tall.

 In 449 BCE, Kimon laid siege to Larnaka in support of the Greek Cypriot rebellion against the Persians.
 The siege failed and Kimon was killed.
 On his deathbed, he told his officers to conceal his death from the enemy.
 This gesture made him a hero to the residents of Larnaka.

 Once the Venetians ruled Cyprus and destroyed many of its treasures.
 Today a sculpture, the Winged Lion, greets visitors on the promenade, a gift from Venice, now Larnaka’s sister city.

 Have you ever been accused of being stoic?
-The founder of the philosophy of Stoicism, Zeno, was born in Larnaka in 334 BC.
-He divided philosophy into logic, physics and ethics.
+The founder of the philosophy of Stoicism, Zeno, was born in Larnaka in 334 BCE.
+He divided philosophy into logic, physics, and ethics.
 A statue of him stands along the promenade, looking, well, stoic.

 However, there is no statue to Garo Yepremian, also from Larnaka.
 Garo was an NFL placekicker and leading scorer of the 1972 Miami Dolphins, the only team in NFL history to finish with a perfect record.

 Garo’s parents were Armenian.
 The Armenian Genocide Memorial on the promenade is dedicated to those who died in 1915–1923.
 During the genocide, the Ottoman government set about to exterminate the Armenian minority from their homeland (present-day Turkey).
 The total number killed has been estimated at between one and one-and-a-half million.
 The memorial marks the spot where thousands of Armenian refugees first landed in Cyprus and received assistance.